compintell/Mooncake.jl/docs/src/developer_documentation/ir_representation.md

 ```
 As a result of this, all references to ssa values and basic block numbers in `IRCode` are replaced with `ID`s in `BBCode`.
 The purpose of this is to guarantee that the "name" of a basic block and an instruction does not change when you insert new basic blocks and new instructions.
-We shall see how this is useful in the example transformations to follow.
+We shall see how this is useful in the examples below.

 ## Code Transformations